Engin-Boot/pong-stage-RV313/Stage0/LevelChange/BallSpeed.md

 When  : The game is in Level III.
 Then  : The Ball speed set to 2 ms.

-### Scenario : Level III with Ball hitting cornor of paddle
+### Scenario : Level III with Ball hitting edge of paddle

 Given : The game running on system with the game is in progress.
 When  : The game is in Level III.